phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @deprecated tag declares that the associated 'Structural elements' will be removed in a future version as it has become obsolete or its usage is otherwise not recommended.
+The @deprecated tag declares that the associated Structural Elements will be removed in a future version as it has become obsolete or its usage is otherwise not recommended.